Kentucky Slip-and-Fall Lawyer

 People often underestimate how critical slip-and-fall injuries can be.
-But, at Wilt & Thompson, PLLC, we have seen firsthand just how traumatic the impact on victim’s lives can be.
+But, at Wilt & Associates, PLLC, we have seen firsthand just how traumatic the impact on victim’s lives can be.
 In some cases, the effects of a slip-and-fall can be long-lasting and make it more difficult to fully recuperate.
 If this sounds like what you’re going through, you’re not alone.
 A Kentucky slip-and-fall lawyer at our firm may be able to help.

 Our team of dedicated lawyers are passionate about bringing negligent individuals and entities to justice for their wrongdoing.
 With our firm by your side, you can focus on recovering from your injuries while we work on your case to establish culpability and ensure that every single loss is accounted for as we calculate the value of your Kentucky personal injury claim.

 The key to knowing whether you have a lawsuit on your hands after a slip-and-fall accident in Kentucky is figuring out whether someone else is ultimately responsible for the fall.
 Slip-and-fall accidents are a type of premises liability case, which means the owner of the property on which you fell is usually liable.

 There are several different ways these slip-and-fall accidents happen, but only when negligence plays a part in your fall will you be able to file a lawsuit.
 Some of the most common reasons for slip-and-falls in Kentucky premises liability lawsuit include:

 - Wet floors

 - Debris or trash on the ground

 - Damaged elevators, stairs or escalators

 - Other hazards